A Brief History

 Scientology counts famous actors John Travolta, Tom Cruise and Gloria Swanson among its adherents and has gone as far as to initiate “Project Celebrity” to recruit famous people into the church.

-Controversial from the start, Scientology has had and still has strident critics, with many countries refusing its boats entry and refusing to recognize Scientology as a religion.
+Controversial from the start, Scientology has had and still has strident critics, with many countries refusing its boats and ships entry and refusing to recognize Scientology as a religion.
 France even indicted Hubbard for fraud.
+The United States officially recognizes Scientology as a “religion” for legal and tax purposes.

 For more information, please see…